raphaelsalaja/Metallurgy/README.md

 ##### `arguments: [Argument]`

 This will hold the arguments that will be passed into the shader.
 Make sure they are in the same order as the arguments in the shader function.

-See the ShaderShowcases.swift file for examples.
+## Contributing

+This project is open to and encourages contributions!
+Feel free to discuss any bug fixes/features by creating a new.
+If you are interested in contributing code to this project, fork the repository and submit a pull request.
+Please make sure to document your code changes and test the project before submitting a pull request.
+Try to keep the code style consistent with the rest of the project as well.

+## Disclaimer

+This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.

+This project is also still in beta, so there may be some bugs or areas that could be improved.
+If you find any bugs or areas that could be improved, please report them by creating a new issue.